 - Fixed point theorems and applications

 - Closed subspaces and orthogonal projections, convexity and least squares approximation

 - Orthonormal bases and the reconstruction formula

 - Course outline

 - Learning Outcomes

-- To understand the basic techniques of functional analysis in the context of Hilbert spaces and linear operators on Hilbert spaces
+- Understand the basic techniques of functional analysis in the context of Hilbert spaces and linear operators on Hilbert spaces

-- To gain experience in modern mathematical reasoning and writing.
+- Gain experience in modern mathematical reasoning and writing